CalebFields/Pigeon/Pigeon/docs/ARCHITECTURE_OVERVIEW.md

   Sending --> DeadLetter: Max retries exceeded
 ```

-This state machine shows a message moving from Draft to the Outbox, being picked for Sending, awaiting an acknowledgment, and either reaching Delivered or being rescheduled with backoff.
-After exhausting retries, the message is moved to the DeadLetter state for inspection.
+A message advances from Draft to Outbox, is scheduled and sent, then either confirmed (Delivered) or rescheduled with exponential backoff.
+After the retry budget is exhausted it moves to DeadLetter for manual handling.

 ### 8.5 Deployment (Peer A ↔ Peer B)
 ```mermaid